Yes No Share to Facebook

 The LTB and the HRTO are just two tribunals within a group of eight tribunals that known as the Social Justice Tribunals of Ontario (SJTO).
 Altogether, the tribunals within the SJTO resolve about 100,000 matters each year.

-NOTE: A multitude of online searches for terms like “lawyers near me” or “best lawyer in” frequently indicate an urgent requirement for effective legal assistance, rather than a particular professional designation.
-In Ontario, “licensed paralegals” are governed by the same Law Society that regulates lawyers and are permitted to represent clients in specific litigation issues.
-Skills in advocacy, legal analysis, and procedural knowledge are fundamental to this role.
-Thamar Bilingual Legal Services Ontario provides legal representation within its licensed parameters, focusing on strategic positioning, evidence preparation, and compelling advocacy aimed at securing efficient and advantageous outcomes for clients.
+NOTE: A considerable amount of online searches for “lawyers nearby” or “top lawyer in” typically indicate a desire for prompt and effective legal assistance rather than a particular job title.
+In Ontario, licensed paralegals fall under the same regulatory body as lawyers and are permitted to represent clients in specific litigation scenarios.
+Skills in advocacy, legal reasoning, and procedural knowledge are fundamental to this role.
+Thamar Bilingual Legal Services Ontario provides legal representation within its licensed framework, focusing on strategic execution, evidence preparation, and convincing advocacy aimed at securing swift and positive outcomes for clients.